POTS Physiotherapy Brisbane Southside.

 Tips for Living with POTS:

-- Gradually transition between postures.
+- Gradually transition between postures to avoid dizziness.

 - Wear compression garments to improve blood flow.